DigiBP/digibp-saentis/README.md

 # Camunda Processes in Detail
 This Chapter will explain in detail the Camunda Processes.

+The following applications can be recorded in Incident:
+- None
+- Excel
+- Word
+- Lotus Notes
+- Outlook
+- Website
+- SAP

+Depending on which application is affected, different processes or flows are started.
+Not all possibilities will be shown in the upcoming documentation.
+If it is an **SAP** or **Microsoft** Incident, it is forwarded to the "external" support.
+All other incidents are reprioritized and the impact is redefined.

 ## Incident Identification - Is the Incident Supported or not?